ryanmueller28/SudokuSolver/README.md

-Java - Under development, but coming very soon!
+Java - This was built in IntelliJ, but should work great with your favorite Java IDE directly!